HoldenLab/holdenlab.github.io/_pages/opportunities.md

 ## Upcoming

+- Post-doc position in super-resolution microscopy and quantitative biology *This post will shortly be advertised*
 - PhD positions: The primary path to a PhD in the lab is through two excellent doctoral training programmes: the [BBSRC MIBTP PhD training programme](https://warwick.ac.uk/fac/cross_fac/mibtp/) and the [Warwick MRC DTP](https://warwick.ac.uk/fac/sci/med/study/mrcdtp/).
 We are happy to host both rotation projects and main PhD projects.
 If you are interested, get in touch by [email](seamus.holden@warwick.ac.uk)

 ## Undergraduate research projects